Baltimore Shifts Focus To Mobile, Pop-Up COVID-19 Vaccination Sites To Reach Under-Vaccinated Communities

 BALTIMORE (WJZ) — As mass vaccination sites close, Baltimore is shifting its vaccination resources to mobile and pop-up vaccination sites.

 Mayor Brandon Scott announced that the city has held 200 vaccination pop-ups, and he said the efforts will continue “in a big way.”
-The focus will be on under-vaccinated communities.READ MORE: COVID-19 In Maryland: Positivity Rate, Hospitalizations Continue To Decline
+The focus will be on under-vaccinated communities.READ MORE: 'This Is A Step Toward Healing For Us' Family Reacts To Arrest Of Suspects In Murder Of Israeli Tourist, Efraim Gordon

 “Importantly, they will be driven by the data about who we need to reach,” Scott said.
 “That means we will go where the vaccine rates are the lowest.
 The next phase of our vaccination rate as a city will be focused on those zip codes, neighborhoods and communities so that we can reach the people that we know need to have the vaccine.”